seisbench/seisbench/docs/pages/data_format.rst

 When defining splits, consider how the splits should be chosen to give a realistic image of the performance.
-For example, it might be advisable to put all traces belonging to a certain event into the same split, or even use assign events withing a certain period of time to the same split.
+For example, it might be advisable to put all traces belonging to a certain event into the same split, or even use assign events within a certain period of time to the same split.
 As splitting will strongly depend on the dataset at hand, we recommend dataset authors to carefully consider this point.